 Outside of the classroom, things are even worse.
 In the school library, Dadier witnesses an attractive female teacher being harassed by a student, and he luckily saves her just before a rape occurs.
 On another night, Dadier and a fellow new teacher are assaulted on their way home.
 Dadier knows the perpetrators of the attack are boys from his own English class, but decides not to take police action against them.

 A Ray of Hope

 Dadier notices that one student seems more intelligent, more mature, and perhaps a little more engaged in his lectures than the rest of the class.
-That student is Gregory Miller, played by our Star of the Month, Sidney Poitier!!
+That student is Gregory Miller (Sidney Poiter).

-Miller has leadership qualities that are immediately apparent, and Dadier tries to make him an ally, hoping that doing so will encourage the rest of the class to behave and listen—if Miller is respectful to Dadier, maybe the other boys will follow suit?
-More importantly, Dadier genuinely cares about Miller’s future, and wants him to aspire to a brighter future, and get the education he needs to achieve it.
+Miller’s leadership qualities are immediately apparent, and Dadier tries to make him an ally, hoping that doing so will encourage the rest of the class to behave and listen.
+More importantly, Dadier genuinely cares about Miller’s future, and wants him to aspire to a better things, and get the education he needs to achieve them.

-With Miller’s help, the students in Dadier’s class begin to respect him, and he begins to effectively engage them in his lessons.
+With Miller’s help, the students in Dadier’s class begin to respect him, and he begins to engage them in his lessons.
 With the exception of two or three boys, Dadier sees some real progress, enough to keep him optimistic about the future.
-(Sounds like a precursor to Dead Poet’s Society (1989) in a few ways, doesn’t ???!)

 The Wild One